aidanduffy68-prog/ABC/docs/WHY_ABC.md

 - Is the disagreement due to data quality or methodology differences?
 - Which assessment is more reliable?

 **The result:** Weeks of manual conflict resolution, slower decision-making, and uncertainty in critical situations.
+For Foundry customers, these conflicts often lead to accusations of data quality issues—damaging reputation and consuming 40+ support hours per incident.

 ### Real-World Example